 Optional – For the Malted Milk Buttercream

-- 3 tbsp Malted Milk Powder (Horlicks original)
+- 3 tablespoon Malted Milk Powder (Horlicks original)

 Make the Malted Milk Biscuits